BBL-lab/bbl-website/content/research/_index.md

       text: |
         <div class="bbl-topic">
           <div class="bbl-topic-text">
             <p>Becoming fluent in arithmetic is one of the central achievements of primary school.
-Our work suggests that this fluency does not only depend on memorizing facts, but also on the progressive automatization of counting procedures — and we use both behavioral paradigms and neuroimaging to track how these mechanisms change over development.</p>
+Our work suggests that this fluency does not only depend on memorizing facts, but also on the progressive automatization of counting procedures.
+We use both behavioral paradigms and neuroimaging to track how these mechanisms change over development.</p>
             <p><strong>Key papers:</strong> <a href="{{< relref "/publication/prado-2026-counting" >}}">Prado &amp; Thevenot (2026)</a> · <a href="{{< relref "/publication/mathieu-2016-running" >}}">Mathieu et al. (2016)</a></p>
           </div>
           <div class="bbl-topic-img">